pudly/schmopera-hugo/content/articles/he-saidshe-said-a-sweet-elixir-at-the-coc.md

 date = "2017-10-12T14:12:00-04:00"
 lastmod = "2017-10-12T23:05:00-04:00"
 publishDate = "2017-10-12T21:15:00-04:00"
-short_description = "Haji's Nemorino didn't whine or pine; instead, he took the refreshing route of unashamed honesty, piquing Adina's curiosity by being one of the few (only?) men in her life who presents himself as just that - himself.
-It brought to mind that line from The Office, when Kelly Kapoor muses, \"I mean, who says exactly what they're thinking?
-What kind of game is that?\"" slug = "he-saidshe-said-a-sweet-elixir-at-the-coc" title = "He said/she said: a sweet Elixir at the COC"
+short_description = "Haji&#039;s Nemorino didn&#039;t whine or pine; instead, he took the refreshing route of unashamed honesty, piquing Adina&#039;s curiosity by being one of the few (only?) men in her life who presents himself as just that - himself.
+It brought to mind that line from The Office, when Kelly Kapoor muses, &quot;I mean, who says exactly what they&#039;re thinking?
+What kind of game is that?&quot;" slug = "he-saidshe-said-a-sweet-elixir-at-the-coc" title = "He said/she said: a sweet Elixir at the COC"
 +++